sergeycodes/game-of-life/README.md

 # Conway’s Game of Life

+## About this Project

+I first heard of Conway’s Game of Life before majoring in Computer Science, when I was taking math classes.
+It shows how complex patterns can stabalize and how simple patterns can turn unstable.
+As a zero-player game, you set the starting cells and simply observe the evolution.

+---

 A client-side implementation of John Conway’s classic cellular automaton:

 > "Game of Life" simulates an infinite grid of cells that live, die, or multiply based on simple rules: